CaesarXInsanium/AlgorithmDesignManualCXI/src/03data_struct.md

 Both stacks and queues can be implemented using arrays and linked structures, it is only a question on the size of the container.

+## 3.3 Dictionaries

+The book defines dictionaries as an abstract data type stores unique elements.
+Each time a new element is added it is checked to see if it already exists.
+If not then it is added.
+The goal is to only contain unique elements.
+These can be a sorted or unsorted backing data structure like an array or a linked list.

+The operations involved in a dictionary are

+- Search(D, k) → given key k, return index/entry relevant to it dictionary D if it exists
+- Insert(D, x) → add unique element x to dictionary
+- Delete(D, x) → delete unique element x from dictionary
+- Max(D) → return item which generates the largest index value, used in priority queues
+- Min(D) → return item which generates smallest index value

+Dictionaries as defined in the book is a data type used to store only unique items.
+Both implementations contain different costs and benefits.
+The main point of contention is that the time complexities of operations on unsorted arrays and linked lists is almost always linear since we have to iterate over all the elements in order to get guarantee that we found the all the information or correct item.

+This brings the point of contention that good data structure design must balance the time complexities of relevant operations for the task at hand.